March 26, 2020

-Dercum's disease is an extremely rare disorder characterized by multiple, painful growths consisting of fatty tissue (lipomas).
-These growths mainly occur on the trunk, the upper arms and upper legs and are found just below the skin (subcutaneously).
-Pain associated with Dercum's disease can often be severe.
-Pain may be caused by these growths pressing on nearby nerves.
-Dercum's disease mainly occurs in adults and more women are affected than men.
-In some cases, affected individuals may also experience weight gain, depression, lethargy, and/or confusion.
-The exact cause of Dercum's disease is unknown.
+Dercum’s disease is a rare disorder characterized by multiple, painful growths of fatty tissue (lipomas).
+Fat tissue is known as loose connective tissue, hence Dercum’s disease is a loose connective tissue disease.
+The lipomas mainly occur on the trunk, the upper arms and upper legs and are found just below the skin (subcutaneously) but also can be found deeper in the body coupled to muscle, tendons, ligaments or bone by connective tissue.
+Pain associated with Dercum’s disease can often be severe.
+Pain may be caused by lipomas pressing on nearby nerves or inflamed connective tissue, also called fascia, which is commonly associated with the lipomas.
+Dercum’s disease mainly occurs in adults and more women are affected than men.
+Some affected individuals may also experience weight gain, depression, lethargy, and/or confusion.
+The exact cause of Dercum’s disease is unknown.

-Additional symptoms may occur in individuals with Dercum’s disease including fatigue, generalized weakness, a tendency to bruise easily, headaches, irritability, and stiffness after resting, especially in the morning.
-An association with bouts of depression, memory or concentration problems, and a susceptibility to infection has been noted in some cases.
+Additional symptoms may occur in individuals with Dercum’s disease including fatigue, generalized weakness, a tendency to bruise easily, headaches, irritability, and stiffness after resting, especially in the morning, gastrointestinal symptoms, palpitations and shortness of breath.
+An association with bouts of depression, memory or concentration problems, anxiety, and a susceptibility to infection has been noted in some cases.

-Additional reports in the medical literature have linked Dercum’s disease to a variety of conditions including arthritis, high blood pressure (hypertension), congestive heart failure, sleep disorders, dry eyes, and myxedema, a condition due to an underactive thyroid that is characterized by dry skin, swelling around the lips and nose, and mental deterioration.
+Additional reports in the medical literature have linked Dercum’s disease to a variety of conditions including arthritis, high blood pressure (hypertension), congestive heart failure, sleep disorders, dry eyes, and myxedema, a condition due to an underactive thyroid that is characterized by dry skin, swelling around the lips and nose, mental deterioration and infection.

 The exact cause of Dercum’s disease is unknown.
-In most cases, Dercum’s disease appears to occur spontaneously for no apparent reason (sporadic).
+In most cases, Dercum’s disease appears to occur spontaneously for no apparent reason (sporadic), though causes of inflammation should be sought.
+One case reported the development of Dercum’s disease in a man after trauma (motor vehicle accident).

 Some reports in the medical literature have suggested that Dercum’s disease may be an autoimmune disorder- a disorder in which the body’s immune system mistakenly attacks healthy tissue.
 Disturbances in endocrine function and improper breakdown (metabolism) of fat have also been proposed as potentially playing a role the development of the disorder.
-One cases reported in the medical literature was linked to the use of high-doses of corticosteroids.
+One case reported in the medical literature was linked to the use of high-doses of corticosteroids and some cases have been linked to infection including Lyme disease or Valley fever (coccidioidomycosis).

-Some cases of Dercum’s disease have run in families and several reports in the medical literature cite the possibility that the disorder may be inherited as an autosomal dominant trait in these cases.
+Some cases of Dercum’s disease have run in families and several reports in the medical literature cite the possibility that the disorder may be inherited as an autosomal dominant trait in these cases (FML type or angiolipomatosis type).
 Genetic diseases are determined by the combination of genes for a particular trait that are on the chromosomes received from the father and the mother.

-Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary for the appearance of the disease.
-The abnormal gene can be inherited from either parent, or can be the result of a new mutation (gene change) in the affected individual.
-The risk of passing the abnormal gene from affected parent to offspring is 50 percent for each pregnancy regardless of the sex of the resulting child.
+Dominant genetic disorders occur when only a single copy of an altered gene is necessary for the appearance of the disease.
+The altered gene can be inherited from either parent, or can be the result of a new mutation (gene change) in the affected individual.
+The risk of passing the altered gene from affected parent to offspring is 50 percent for each pregnancy.
+The risk is the same for males and females.

-Dercum’s disease affects females more often than males with some reports citing the disease is as 20 times more common in women.
-Dercum’s disease can affect individuals of any age.
-The majority of cases are women between the ages of 45-60, especially overweight, postmenopausal women.
+Dercum’s disease affects females more often than males with medical publications citing the disease as 5-30 times more common in women.
+Dercum’s disease can affect individuals of any age with an average age of 34 years in one medical publication.
 Although an extremely rare occurrence, it has been reported in children.
 The prevalence of Dercum’s disease is unknown.
 The disorder is underdiagnosed, making it difficult to determine its true frequency in the general population.
-Dercum’s disease was first described in the medical literature in 1882 by an American neurologist named Francis Xavier Dercum’s.
+Dercum’s disease was first described in the medical literature in 1882 by an American neurologist named Francis Xavier Dercum.

-A diagnosis of Dercum's disease is suspected based on a detailed patient history, a thorough clinical evaluation and identification of characteristic multiple fatty growths.
-Surgical removal and microscopic study (biopsy) of affect tissue confirms that these growths are lipomas.
+A diagnosis of Dercum’s disease is suspected based on a detailed patient history, a thorough clinical evaluation and identification of characteristic multiple lipomas.
+The distribution of the lipomas is important in distinguishing Dercum’s disease from the other disorders involving lipomas.
+Surgical removal and microscopic study (biopsy) of affected tissue confirms that these growths are lipomas.

 No specific treatment exists for Dercum’s disease.
 Treatment is directed toward the specific symptoms that are apparent in each individual and is primarily focus on easing the characteristic painful episodes.

 Various painkillers (analgesics) have been tried with limited effectiveness.
-Injections of corticosteroids have also been used to treat individuals with Dercum's disease.
+Injections of corticosteroids have also been used to treat individuals with Dercum’s disease.
 However, in one reported case in the medical literature, the use of high-doses of corticosteroids was linked as a possible cause of the disease.
-Intravenous administration of the pain reliever lidocaine may provide temporary relief from pain in some cases.
-Cortisone injections to treat localized pain may also provide relief.
+Intravenous administration of the pain reliever lidocaine and/or ketamine may provide temporary relief from pain in some people.

-Surgical excision of fatty tissue deposits around joints may temporarily relieve symptoms although recurrences often develop.
-Liposuction has been used as a supportive treatment for some individuals with Dercum's disease and may provide an initial reduction in pain and improvement in quality of life.
+Surgical excision of lipomas may temporarily relieve symptoms although the generation of inflammation (part of the healing process) during and after the surgery may induce more lipomas to develop in that area.
+Liposuction has been used as a supportive treatment for some individuals with Dercum’s disease and may provide an initial reduction in pain and improvement in quality of life.
 These effects may lessen over time.

 Psychotherapy and consultation with pain management specialists may be helpful for enabling affected individuals to cope with long-term intense pain.
 Other treatment is symptomatic and supportive.